Repairing The Weekend Warrior with PEMFs

 My first significant injury occurred while playing sandlot football in my final year of medical school.
 I jumped up to snare a pass and was turning around as my leg was planting.
-I felt an immediate pain in my right knee and limped off the field.
+It felt an immediate pain in my right knee and limped off the field.
 Within minutes, my knee was as big as the football.
 Several hours later my knee was tapped, producing frank blood.
 That was in 1970.
-Orthopedics was still relatively primitive at that time, and the surgical option was certainly more potentially debilitating than learning to live with the injury: torn menisci and a complete ACL rupture.
-That injury limited the aggressiveness of any sports I would engage in for the rest of my life, including tennis, downhill skiing, racquetball, etc.
+Orthopedics was still relatively primitive at that time.
+The surgical option was certainly more potentially debilitating than learning to live with the injury.
+It was a torn menisci and a complete ACL rupture.
+That injury limited the aggressiveness of any sports I would engage in for the rest of my life.
+This included tennis, downhill skiing, racquetball, etc.

-However, I did play a little bit of softball, practiced pitching and catching with my kids as they were growing up, and some soccer practice.
-The limitations I had to endure were fairly acceptable to me given that I got wrapped up in my medical career, which basically consumed most of my time.
+However, I did play a little bit of softball.
+I practiced pitching and catching with my kids as they were growing up, and some soccer practice.
+The limitations I had to endure were fairly acceptable to me.
+This was because I got wrapped up in my medical career, which basically consumed most of my time.

-After my daughter tore her ACL playing college field hockey, and then having a successful ACL repair, I decided to see an orthopedic surgeon regarding my options.
+My daughter tore her ACL playing college field hockey.
+After she had a successful ACL repair, I decided to see an orthopedic surgeon regarding my options.
 His examination showed that I had a completely ACL-deficient knee.
 I didn’t need to worry about the menisci catching or locking–my knee was that loose.
-He said that I was lucky in that I had a small frame and was not greatly overweight, and was not into aggressive sports, otherwise I would have had to have had a procedure long before.
+He said that I was lucky in that I had a small frame and was not greatly overweight.
+Otherwise, I would have had to have had a procedure long before.
 At that point I elected not to do surgery since I couldn’t afford the downtime.
 The only thing that I must do now to compensate is to wear a knee brace for my morning 3-mile walks.

-Instead of spending a good part of my free time in various sports activities, I directed my energies into constant learning, including healing arts outside the typical medical paradigm.
+Instead of spending a good part of my free time in various sports activities, I directed my energies into learning.
+This included healing arts outside the typical medical paradigm.
 I discovered and became trained in acupuncture through a UCLA program for physicians.
 After that, I learned a lot about energy medicine and how far ahead of us the Eastern Europeans were.
 They had discovered the marvelous effects of pulsed electro-magnetic fields (PEMFs) decades earlier.

-So, to go back to the beginning of this piece, I am daily in need of treatments for my various aches and pains, as a weekend warrior.
-But I am no longer tied to only one discipline or approach to achieve results, most commonly relying on PEMF therapies.
+I am daily in need of treatments for my various aches and pains, as a weekend warrior.
+But I am no longer tied to only one discipline or approach to achieve results.
+Most commonly, relying on PEMF therapies.
 Only my own PEMF system has given me the liberty and flexibility to treat myself as I need, day in, day out.

 I have been working with Dick Butkus regarding his own “weekend warrior” state.
-Because of his time in professional football, he clearly has more “wounds,” that is, aches and pains and limitations, than I do.
+He spent plenty of time playing professional football.
+He clearly has more “wounds,” that is, aches and pains and limitations, than I do.
 This is not unexpected.

-As happens with most Americans in this situation, he has accessed all the usual approaches to his health issues, with some but not complete benefit.
+As happens with most Americans in this situation, he has accessed all the usual approaches to his health issues.
+This is with some but not complete benefit.
 The one therapeutic approach most athletes and Americans have never heard of is the use of PEMFs.
-This issue was recognized by Dr. Oz when I appeared on his show, “Pulsed Electromagnetic Fields – the Revolutionary Cure for Pain.”
-The American healthcare community is only just beginning to wake up to the potential offered by PEMFs for managing aches and pains and recovering health.
-I am aware of quite a number of athletes who are already using this technology, with a range of results.
+This issue was recognized by Dr. Oz when I appeared on his show.
+The American healthcare community is only just beginning to wake up to the potential offered by PEMFs.
+I am aware of quite a number of athletes who are already using this technology.
+There is a range of results.
 Because there are a large variety of PEMF devices promoted, the challenge is finding the right device for the specific individual’s needs.

 Pain medications can be addicting, create all kinds of side effects, and even cause death.
 One of the most commonly used medication groups are nonsteroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs have been found to cause about 16,000 deaths per year due to gastrointestinal hemorrhage.
 In addition, NSAIDs damage the kidneys and liver.
 Chronic dependence on NSAIDs reduces the body’s capacity to heal itself from injury.
 Acetaminophen including Tylenol) damage the liver.
 Thousands of people a year end up with liver failure due to acetaminophen overuse.
 Narcotics such as codeine, oxycodone, and OxyContin are addicting.
 Their use escalates during the addiction process and there is a significant illegal market in these drugs.
 Thousands of people die per year from overuse, abuse and side effects from narcotics.